zambranoasto/PPAV11_2026/README.md

 ## Instructions
 The code was tested using R (v4.3.0) on Windows, but it should be compatible with later versions of R and other operating systems.

 Before running the scripts, the working directory containing the input data must be specified at the beginning of each R script.
-Input datasets links and preprocessing steps are described in Data README.md.
+Input datasets links and preprocessing steps are described in DATA_README.md.

 The scripts can be run independently, but are intended to be executed in the following order:
 1. ROC_curve_cross_validation.R
 2. ROC_curve_independent_training_testing.R
 3. Prognosis_analysis.R
 4. Enrichment_analysis.R
+1. boxplots.R
+2. pca.R
+3. roc_cross_validation.R
+4. roc_independent_train_test.R
+5.prognosis_analysis.R
+6. limma_analysis.R
+7. enrichment_analysis.R